 And here is how to make bite-sized uttapam to serve as an appetizer, movie night, or game night snack:

 Fill the batter in the reusable mustard or ketchup dispenser and make inch circles on the pan.
 Add the toppings and gently flip them with a small spoon or silicone spatula and a fork to help you get a grip on them.
 Press them gently and allow them to cook for a minute.

 Here are a few ideas on how to make ahead uttapam as a meal prep option:

 - Make a big batch of the batter and store it in the refrigerator.
 The batter stays fresh for up to a week.
 Keep out on the day of making and bring the batter to room temperature for best results

 - Another way to enjoy these savory pancakes on a weeknight is by actually cooking a batch of these goodies.
 Layer them with parchment paper in between and freeze

 - To serve, thaw them at room temperature.
 Then reheat them on the stovetop in a non-stick pan, microwave them covered with a wet paper towel or a dish for 1 to 2 minutes, or reheat in a preheated oven at 400 degrees for 5 mins.

-- Quinoa Idli - Pillowy soft steamed idli’s with quinoa and lentils are lower in carb and packed with protein
+- Quinoa Idli - Pillowy soft steamed idli’s with quinoa and lentils are lower in carbs and packed with protein

 - Instant Quinoa Oats Dosa - This dosa recipe uses quinoa instead of rice!
 It does not require the batter to be fermented before making crispy thin dosas

 - Curd Rice - Yogurt rice is a popular South Indian comfort food.
-Its made with soft cooked rice, yogurt and is tempered with spices
+Its made with soft cooked rice, and yogurt and is tempered with spices

 - Veg Kurma - A South Indian style mix vegetable curry cooked in a creamy coconut cashew sauce, lightly spiced with cinnamon, cloves, and fennel